TanishaDutta-106/datepickerui/README.md

 ✅ Clicking outside closes the popup

 Notes
-This project was built following Roadmap.sh Datepicker UI project It is not yet connected to dynamic date calculations — no backend or date library (yet).
+This project was built following Roadmap.sh Datepicker UI project. https://roadmap.sh/projects/datepicker-ui It is not yet connected to dynamic date calculations — no backend or date library (yet).
 The goal was to build a UI component as a learning exercise.